Gohana: Demographics

 Gohana city is situated in the Sonipat district of Haryana.
 It is the main subdivision with a population of more than 300,000 (as of 2011).
 It has its own municipality and a constituency for Haryana Vidhan Sabha.
 There are around 86 Villages in Gohana.
 It is located in the west of the Sonipat District, 40 km from the town of Sonipat.
 Earlier, it was part of Rohtak district.
 Gohana is the oldest tehsil of Haryana.
 It was declared a tehsil in 1826 by the British, and some structures which show evidence of that time are still standing in the city: the City police station, Government Boys' Senior Secondary School, Government Girls' Senior Secondary School, and the Jain Senior Secondary School are some examples.
 Gohana City has its own Courts and Mini Secretariat, situated on Sonipat Road, in the eastern part of the city.
 "Nagar Parishad Gohana" is the governing body of the city.

 It is famous for jumbo-sized Maturam Jalebis since British Era.
 Each jalebi generally weighs 250 grams and is made from Desi Ghee.

 In ancient times, Gohana was known as Gavambhavana and was considered a sacred place.
-Prithviraj Chauhan constructed a fort here, which was later destroyed by Muhammad Ghori after betraying Maharaja Prithviraj Chauhan in 1192.
+Prithviraj Chauhan constructed a fort here, which was later destroyed by Muhammad Ghori after defeating Prithviraj Chauhan in 1192.
 Later, in 1947, all Muslim families left this place and migrated to Pakistan.

 Being a tehsil city, people from diverse communities reside in the city.

 As of 2011 India census, Gohana had a population of 121,637.
 Males constitute 53% of the population and females 47%.
 Gohana has an average literacy rate of 78%, higher than the national average of 74.5%: male literacy is 89%, and female literacy is 65%.